 - Make brine (it's a 2% brine by weight): In a separate container, add salt to water and stir until salt dissolved.

-- Add sauerkraut or pickle juice to "backslop".
+- Add sauerkraut or pickle juice to "backslop" and add good bacteria

 - Slowly fill the jar with brine.